These are the best games available on the Oculus Quest 2

 Everyone loves trash pandas

 Do you like visiting the residents of Animal Crossing?
 How about farming crops in Stardew Valley?
 Maybe mining some ore in Minecraft?
-Racoon Lagoon has elements from all three, as well as plenty of little mechanics of its own to enjoy.
+Racoon Lagoon has elements from all three and plenty of little mechanics of its own to enjoy.
 Racoon Lagoon puts you on an island filled with friendly animals, all of whom need help with one thing or another.
 Fishing, mining, and gardening are some of the key activities to take part in on the island, all of which create hours of fun gameplay for all ages.

-The game has a multiplayer co-op option that makes it easy to join up with friends — something that makes an already enjoyable game that much more fun.
-There isn't as much customization here as in a game like Animal Crossing.
-The game mainly focuses on interaction with the animals on the island and the jobs that can be done, all of which are just more fun with friends.
+The game has a multiplayer co-op option that makes it easy to join up with friends, making an already enjoyable game that much more fun.
+However, there isn't as much customization here as you find in games like Animal Crossing.
+Instead, the game mainly focuses on interaction with the animals on the island and the jobs available to do, all of which are just more fun with friends.

 Farming in a video game can be incredibly cathartic and rewarding, yet strangely relaxing — very much unlike real farming.
-Kids, in particular, that enjoy playing with their friends will find this one quite fun.
-Just make sure you restrict their Oculus play to friends only, as the game features full voice chat for convenience; something that can be quite odious in a world filled with anonymous Internet trolls. —Nick Sutrich
+Kids, in particular, who enjoy playing with their friends, will find this one quite fun.
+Just make sure you restrict their Oculus play to friends only, as the game features full voice chat for convenience, something that can be quite odious in a world filled with anonymous Internet trolls. —Nick Sutrich

 Vacation Simulator & Job Simulator